K-G-Witt/project4-team1/README.md

      * Y
      * Z

+5. **Result_counting.ipynb:** a python script to count the interactions between superpopulations
+    * Reads in a csv file containing actual superpopulation data and predicted superpopulation data
+    * Drops NaN's
+    * Calculates a "Path ID" then counts the values when group-by'ing by Path ID
+    * Exports to a CSV to drop into Tableau

 ## Overview of the Analysis:
 The overall purposes of this analyses are to:
 * Preprocess the datasets using one-hot encoding to prepare for machine learning;